akarpisz/Baby-Monitor/README.md

         location / {
                 autoindex on;
         autoindex_exact_size off;
                 proxy_pass http://localhost:5000;
                 }
         }

 After creating that file, be sure to copy it to the “sites-enabled” folder in /etc/nginx/.
 Restart the nginx service, and, while the node index.js server is running, visit the local ip address on another browser.
 If you see the application, it’s finished!

 Let me know of any issues or bugs, and if you’ve got a feature to add, let me know! (andrew.karpisz@gmail.com)

-This app was developed because of my desire for a fully configurable baby monitor.
+This app was developed because of my desire for a fully configurable baby monitor application for the raspberry pi.
 The UI is basic, customize to your liking.

 --coming up

+-I'm working on creating a version of the app for docker that will contain the application and the nginx server in one, making it even easier to use.

 (Not finished yet but repo is created on my github) there are python scripts to add, with  functionality like SMS alerts, alerting you of your child moving.
 And I’m working on an OpenCV script that will alert you via SMS if your child’s eyes are open.
 Check back if interested!